-At first I focused on reducing plastic for mostly for health reasons.
+At first, I focused on reducing plastic for mostly health reasons.
 However, as I traveled more and learned how completely awful our global plastic problem has become, I now focus on it for the health of Mama Earth.

 I immediately felt chills up my arms and down my spine when I saw this image last week (thanks for posting, @peaceful_barb).
 We hear the logic and facts that plastic ends up in landfills, and I’ve seen loads of images of plastics washing up on beaches.
 I thought I was doing my part, but this image reignited my commitment to reduce plastics more than ever:

 This is such a beautiful reminder of what focus, intention, and a committed group of individuals can accomplish.
 It’s also a gut-punch to us all about how much better we can do.